-- Complete an Application for Diploma and register for GRA 100 during their last term of enrollment; - · Remove all admissions and probation conditions; - Clear all financial obligations to the College; - Meet all program requirements outlined in the appropriate Catalog.
+- Complete an Application for Diploma and register for GRA 100 during their last term of enrollment; - Remove all admissions and probation conditions; - Clear all financial obligations to the College; - Meet all program requirements outlined in the appropriate Catalog.

-Certificates/degrees are awarded at the end of each semester.
-Diplomas will be available in the Office of Student Services after all end of term processing is complete.
-Diplomas not picked up will be mailed to the graduate.
+Certificates/degrees are awarded at the end of each semester after all end of term processing is complete.

 NOTE: Students may receive a short-term certificate, certificate, and degree in the same program of study.
-For each additional program of study diploma, students will be charged \$10.00.
+For each additional program of study diploma, students will be charged \$25.00.
 There is an additional cost for cap, gown, Associate Degree hood, and honor cords.